 - Pour the cake mixture evenly into both cake pans.

-Prepare the Coffee Buttercream
+Prepare the Espresso Buttercream

 - Warm the cream just enough to dissolve the espresso powder.
 Set the mixture aside to cool.
 It should be very strong!
 Or brew a little very strong coffee, try for at least twice as strong as directed.
 Allow it to cool completely.